wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     });
 ```

-Watcher won't be started when initial secret load failed.
+The watcher won't be started if the initial secret load fails.

 When refreshing secrets, use `IOptionsSnapshot<T>` or `IOptionsMonitor<T>` instead of just `IOptions<T>`.
-For more details about _options pattern_, see official documentation [Options pattern in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).
+For more details about _Options pattern_, see official documentation [Options pattern in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).

-Please note that there are associated costs for retrieving secret values from AWS Secrets Manager.
+Please note that there is associated cost of retrieving secret values from AWS Secrets Manager.
 Refer to the [AWS Secrets Manager pricing](https://aws.amazon.com/secrets-manager/pricing/) for further information.

 ### Startup behavior